freeCodeCamp/guide/src/pages/nodejs/socket.io/index.md

 ### Demos

-To get a taste of what is possible, Socket.io provides two demos to show it's possible use case.
+To get a taste of what is possible, Socket.io provides two demos to show it's possible use-cases.
 You can find the demos at [https://socket.io/demos/chat/](https://socket.io/demos/chat/) and find the link to the whiteboard demo on the left.

 ### Get Started